-When looking for a roofing company in the Lansing area, you always need to make sure of two things.
-Are they licensed and insured.
-There are a lot of companies that try to operate their roofing company without having either and that can mean trouble.
+When looking for a roofing company in the Lansing area, you always need to make sure of two things: are they licensed and insured?
+There are a lot of companies that try to operate their roofing business without having either, and that can mean trouble.

 Why use a licensed roofer?

 If a roofing company in Lansing is not licensed, it means less protection for the homeowner.
 Licensed contractors are subject to...

 Staying up-to-date on changes in building codes.

 If you use an uninsured roofing company in the Lansing area, you are just asking for trouble.
 You always want to make sure that they have liability AND workers’ compensation.
 Insurance for a roofing company can cover...

 Damage done to the home during the project.

 Most homeowners don't realize that if they use a contractor that is uninsured, they are taking on the liability of the work being done.
 If a storm comes and the roof is uncovered and it damages your home?
 If a worker falls off the roof and injures himself during your installation?
 If someone installs the roof incorrectly and damages your home?
 All of these fall under the responsibility of the homeowner unless the company is fully licensed and insured.